Academic Handbook Admissions

 University Offers

-1. The University reserves the right to make independent decisions on its applicants.
-Decisions on applications will be communicated directly to the applicant.
+1. The University reserves the right to make independent decisions about its applicants.
+Decisions about applications will be communicated directly to the applicant.

 2. An offer may be conditional or unconditional.
 A conditional offer will normally be made at the published typical offer requirement, or the published contextual offer level if relevant.